freeman-lab/glsl-basic-lighting/README.md

 # install

-To make avaialble in your project
+To make available in your project

 ```bash
 npm install glsl-basic-lighting --save